codeconscious/ccvtac/README.md

   // Reference: https://en.wikipedia.org/wiki/Unicode_equivalence
   "normalizationForm": "C",

+  // The full path or else (if the program name is available in your terminal) name
+  // of yt-dlp on your system.
+  "downloaderCommand": "yt-dlp",

   // The full command you use to update your local yt-dlp installation.
   // This is a sample entry.
   "downloaderUpdateCommand": "pip install --upgrade yt-dlp",